 Whether you believe what the father of psychoanalysis Sigmund Freud said of dreams (that they’re you’re subconscious at work) or whether you brush them off as meaningless, dreams and dreaming is one of life’s big mysteries.

-No surprise then that the topic of dreams crops up a lot in songs.
+No surprise then that the topic of dreams and nightmares crops up a lot in songs.
 Of course, many songs aren’t about the dreams we have while asleep, but the longings and wishes (‘achieving dreams’) we have for something while we’re awake.

 So here’s our list of the best songs about dreams and dreaming ever recorded.
 Enjoy.